griefersutherland/pimptune/README.md

 # How it Works
-SCEPTune is a SCEP ([Simple Certificate Enrollment Protocol](https://en.wikipedia.org/wiki/Simple_Certificate_Enrollment_Protocol)) proxy server designed specifically for devices managed through [Microsoft Intune](https://intune.microsoft.com/).
+PIMPTune is a SCEP ([Simple Certificate Enrollment Protocol](https://en.wikipedia.org/wiki/Simple_Certificate_Enrollment_Protocol)) proxy server designed specifically for devices managed through [Microsoft Intune](https://intune.microsoft.com/).
 It sits between Intune-managed clients and a [Smallstep step-ca](https://smallstep.com/docs/step-ca/) certificate authority, acting as a trusted intermediary that validates enrollment requests against Microsoft's APIs before issuing certificates.

 The core problem it solves: Intune wants to validate that a SCEP challenge came from a device it provisioned, and step-ca wants a properly authenticated request before signing a certificate.
-SCEPTune bridges those two worlds.
+PIMPTune bridges those two worlds.

 ```
 Windows Device (SCEP client)